rust-lang/prev.rust-lang.org/community.md

 project.

 * The [Community Team][community_team] is responsible for coordinating events, outreach, commercial users, teaching materials, and exposure.
+They can also direct inquiries to the correct parties when its not clear who to contact about something Rusty.

 * The [Moderation Team][mod_team] is responsible for helping to uphold the [code of conduct][coc].